-estimating the time integrals via the trapezoidal rule. \Cref{fig:heat:param-errors} shows the results and compares them to the relative projection error induced by the basis, given by
+estimating the time integrals via the trapezoidal rule. \Cref{fig:heat:param-errors} shows the results for $r = 12$ and $r = 19$ and compares them to the relative projection error induced by the corresponding bases, given by

-The relative projection error \cref{eq:error-projection} is on the order of $10^{-7}$ throughout $\mathcal{P}$, which indicates that the training snapshots have sufficient information to represent the solution well for any $\mu\in\mathcal{P}$.
-The ROM error \cref{eq:error-reconstruction} is on the order of $10^{-5}$ throughout $\mathcal{P}$ (less than $0.02\%$ everywhere) and runs with a computational speedup of $\sim 10$ times compared to the high-fidelity model.
-The results in \cref{fig:heat:param-errors} highlight the ability of the ROM to generalize beyond the training data: in particular, the ROM performs well for $(\alpha,\beta)$ pairs away from the arc $\alpha^{2} + \beta^{2} = 4$ where the parameter samples lie.
+Throughout $\mathcal{P}$, the relative projection error is on the order of $10^{-4}$ for $r = 12$ and $10^{-5}$ for $r = 19$, which indicates that the training snapshots have sufficient information to represent the solution well for any $\mu\in\mathcal{P}$.
+The results in \cref{fig:heat:param-errors} highlight the ability of pOpInf ROMs to generalize beyond the training data; i.e., the ROMs perform well for $(\alpha,\beta)$ pairs away from the arc $\alpha^{2} + \beta^{2} = 4$ where the parameter samples lie.